Film 'Het Hoogt en Het Laagt' (The High and the Low)

-Artist Kristina Benjocki has made a film together with filmmaker Stijn Verhoeff that offers a poetic exploration of the Plan van Gool.
+Artist Kristina Benjocki has made a film together with artist Stijn Verhoeff that offers a poetic exploration of the Plan van Gool.
 It attempts to capture their multifaceted habitat in image and sound.
-You can view the film via your mobile device using the QR code, and it will be screened at a number of times during live gatherings.
-The dates for these gatherings are: Saturday July 27, Wednesday July 31th, Saturday August 31st, all at 12h.
-Location is then: Bovenover 241.

 PLAN VAN GOOL